trynoice/website/content/faqs/android/share-presets.md

 with friends, you can follow the steps below.

 1. Navigate to the **Presets** tab from the bottom bar.
-2. Find the preset you want to play and open its context menu by clicking the inverted triangle button.
+2. Find the preset you want to share and open its context menu by clicking the inverted triangle button.
 3. Select the **Share** option from the context menu.
 4. Use the **Share** system modal to share the generated URL of the preset.